Regulation E

 CFPB Enforcement Authority

-The CFPB has primary enforcement authority for Reg E violations at larger institutions.
-State regulators and other federal banking agencies also have enforcement roles.
+The CFPB is the primary enforcer for Reg E at larger institutions.
+State regulators and the other federal banking agencies enforce it too.
+A bank too small for CFPB supervision still has somebody looking.

 Common Violation Types